abinit/abinit/doc/tutorial/eph4isotc.md

 {% dialog tests/tutorespfn/Input/teph4isotc_5.abi %}

-## A more accurate converged calculation
+## A more accurate calculation

 ## Notes on the MPI parallelism

-EPH calculations done with [[eph_task]] = 1 support 4 different levels of MPI parallelism and the number of MPI processes for each level can be specified via [[eph_np_pqbks]].
+EPH calculations performed with [[eph_task]] = 1 support 4 different levels of MPI parallelism and the number of MPI processes for each level can be specified via the [[eph_np_pqbks]] input variable.
-Note that we wrote 4 instead of 5 because for isotropic $T_c$ calculations **band parallelism is not supported**, only atomic perturbations, $\qq$-points, $\kk$-points and spins.
+Note that we wrote 4 MPI levels instead of 5 because, for isotropic $T_c$ calculations, the **band parallelism is not supported**, only atomic perturbations, $\qq$-points, $\kk$-points and spins.

 The [[eph_np_pqbks]] variable is optional in the sense that whatever number of MPI processes you use, the EPH code is able to parallelize the calculation by distributing over $\kk$-points and spins (if any).
-This distribution, however, may not be optimal especially if you have lots of CPUs available. or if you need to decrease the memory per CPU.
+This distribution, however, may not be optimal, especially if you have lot of CPUs available and/or you need to decrease the memory required per CPU.
-The code does not distribute the wavefunctions although only the states in the energy window are read and stored.
+Note that the code is not able to distribute the memory for the wavefunctions although only the states in the [[eph_fsewin]] energy window are read and stored in memory.

-In the case of $T_c$ calculations, the outermost loop is over the $\qq$-points in the IBZ hence the highest speedup is achieved when the $\qq$-point parallelism is activated.
+In a nutshell, to decrease the memory requirement, we suggest to activate the parallelism over perturbations (up to 3 x [[natom]]) to make the memory for $W(\rr,\RR, \text{3 x natom})$ scale.
-Note, however, that this kind of MPI distribution does not distribute the wavefunctions and the scattering potentials.
+If memory is not of concern, activate the $\qq$-point parallelism to boost the calculation.